Table of Contents

 Soil Erosion and Sedimentation

-Forest removal exposes soils to raindrop impact, which dislodges particles and initiates erosion.
-In mountainous regions of northern and central Vietnam, soil erosion rates on deforested slopes are among the highest in Southeast Asia.
-A study in the Da River basin found that deforestation increased sediment yield by 300–500%.
-This sedimentation fills reservoirs, reduces hydropower generation capacity, and smothers aquatic habitats downstream.
+The removal of forest cover exposes soils to direct raindrop impact, which dislodges soil particles and initiates erosion.
+In mountainous regions of northern and central Vietnam, soil erosion rates on deforested slopes rank among the highest in Southeast Asia.
+For instance, a study in the Da River basin revealed that deforestation increased sediment yield by 300–500%, with sediment accumulation threatening reservoir capacity and downstream aquatic ecosystems.

 Hydrological Alterations

 Forests play a critical role in regulating the water cycle.
-Their canopies intercept rainfall, litter layers store moisture, and root systems promote infiltration.
-Deforestation and landscape modification reduce these functions, leading to increased surface runoff and flashier streamflow.
-Wet-season floods become more severe, while dry-season base flows diminish, threatening water supplies for agriculture and communities.
-In the Mekong Delta region, upstream deforestation in the Central Highlands has contributed to altered flow regimes and increased saltwater intrusion.
+Their canopies intercept rainfall, litter layers store moisture, and root systems enhance soil infiltration.
+Deforestation and landscape modification reduce these critical functions, leading to increased surface runoff, flashier streamflow, and degraded water quality.

 Microclimate Changes